flori/complex_config/README.md

 `complex_config(:products).test.flux_capacitor` returns the same settings object.

-## Debugging and Troubleshooting
+## Debugging and Troubleshooting 🔍

 ComplexConfig provides several built-in methods for inspecting and debugging configuration data:

-### Inspecting Configuration Structure
+### Inspecting Configuration Structure 🧮

 To see all available attributes and their values in a structured format:
 ```ruby
 puts cc.products.flux_capacitor.enterprise_version.attributes_list
 ```

-This outputs a tree-like representation showing all configuration paths and values:
+This outputs a representation showing all configuration paths and values listed like this:

 ```
 name = "Flux Capacitor Enterpise"
 price_in_cents = 160000000